lijie-hu/lijie-hu.github.io/_pages/about.md

 - *2024.04*: &nbsp;🎉 Our paper "Faster Rates of Differentially Private Stochastic Convex Optimization" has been accepted by the Journal of Machine Learning Research (JMLR)!
 - *2024.03*: &nbsp;🎉 I am honored to receive the ICLR 2024 Travel Grant.
 - *2024.02*: &nbsp;🎉 I am honored to have been elected to the AAAI Student Committee!
-- *2024.01*: &nbsp;🎉 Our paper "Differentially Private Natural Language Models: Recent Advances and Future Directions" has been accepted at The 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2024)!
+- *2024.01*: &nbsp;🎉 Our paper "Differentially Private Natural Language Models: Recent Advances and Future Directions" has been accepted at the 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2024)!
-- *2024.01*: &nbsp;🎉 Our paper "Faithful Vision-Language Interpretation via Concept Bottleneck Models" has been accepted at The 12th International Conference on Learning Representations (ICLR 2024)!
+- *2024.01*: &nbsp;🎉 Our paper "Faithful Vision-Language Interpretation via Concept Bottleneck Models" has been accepted at the 12th International Conference on Learning Representations (ICLR 2024)!
 - *2023.10*: &nbsp;🎉 Our paper "Nearly Optimal Rates of Privacy-preserving Sparse Generalized Eigenvalue Problem" has been accepted at IEEE Transactions on Knowledge and Data Engineering (TKDE)!
-- *2023.07*: &nbsp;🎉 Our paper "Finite Sample Guarantees of Differentially Private Expectation Maximization Algorithm" has been accepted at The 26th European Conference on Artificial Intelligence (ECAI 2023)!
+- *2023.07*: &nbsp;🎉 Our paper "Finite Sample Guarantees of Differentially Private Expectation Maximization Algorithm" has been accepted at the 26th European Conference on Artificial Intelligence (ECAI 2023)!
 - *2023.05*: &nbsp;🎉 Our paper "Generalized Linear Models in Non-interactive Local Differential Privacy with Public Data" has been accepted by the Journal of Machine Learning Research (JMLR)!
 - *2023.05*: &nbsp;🎉 Our proposal "Towards Faithful Transformers and Attention Mechanisms," Co-PIs with Prof. Di Wang, has been granted by SDAIA-KAUST Center of Excellence in Data Science and AI (SDAIA-KAUST) $53,326 USD.
 Thanks to SDAIA-KAUST! -->